schlueter/YasOpenstack/README.rst

     AttributeError: 'YamlConfiguration' object has no attribute 'foo'

-    # There are multiple YamlConfigurations in play.
+    # There may be multiple YamlConfigurations in play.
 Either you have unintentionally
-    # referenced the wrong one, or the attribute you want isn't defined (or both).
+    # referenced the wrong one or the attribute you want isn't defined (or both).
+    # Consider this: some configurations might be stored on the FizzHandler which
-    # OpenStackHandler has a self.config, so classes that extend it can use
+    # defines self.config.
+In classes that extend the FizzHandler you would use
+    # self.config.foo to access foo.
+Some other configurations might be stored on the
-    # self.config.foo.
-Client doesn't have a self.config.
-Its attributes are stored
+    # BuzzClient.
+Maybe the BuzzClient doesn't have a self.config; its attributes are
-    # independently, like self.foo.
-Check that you are looking for foo in the right
-    # place.
+    # stored independently.
+You would use self.foo rather than self.config.foo.
 |

 .. code:: bash